 Located at the foot of the momentous Rock of Cashel, Bru Boru Heritage Centre offers a unique insight into Irish culture and heritage.
 This transpires through live performances of traditional Irish music and the unique Sounds of History cultural exhibition.
-On site, there is also a craft shop, restaurant and café, along the fascinating South Tipperary Genealogy suite.
+On-site, there is also a craft shop, restaurant and café, along with the fascinating South Tipperary Genealogy suite.

 From prehistoric raths to old-fashioned monasteries and historic townhouses, a Georgian Cathedral, state of the art library and Ireland's 1916 Easter Rising/Irish War of Independence/ Irish Civil War Museum combined in the Cashel Folk Village, Cashel’s rich history really is reflected in its built heritage.